 Negligent security actions can be incredibly complex cases, making them difficult to prove.
 When hiring a lawyer to represent you in a negligent security case, be sure that they have experience handling and winning these cases and are willing to prepare and take the case to trial.
 There are many elements that your legal team will have to prove, including:

 Injuries caused by a third-party on an unsafe premises can be catastrophic in nature.
 Brain injuries, spinal cord injuries, and even death can be the result of a violent crime.
 A negligent security claim can help you recover damages, such as extensive medical costs or future and past lost wages.

 These cases oftentimes require experts to help prove that negligent security occurred.
 Expert witnesses can shed light on background crime data of the area, the foreseeability of dangerous crime on the premises, and whether there was any security or sufficient security present to protect from criminal activity.

 Every negligent security case has unique situations and circumstances.
 It is important that you retain an attorney with the experience handling these types of cases and the legal and financial resources necessary to properly develop a case before trial.
 Thomas J. Henry has handled complex inadequate security cases and achieved real results for our clients.

-If you or a loved one were the victim of an assault, rape, or other violent crime due to insufficient security on a commercial or residential premises, contact Thomas J. Henry immediately.
+If you or a loved one were the victim of an assault, rape, or other violent crime due to insufficient security on a commercial or residential premises, contact the personal injury attorneys at Thomas J. Henry immediately.
 Our firm has represented victims of inadequate security and achieved multi-million dollar verdicts to compensate them for the damages they incurred.
 Thomas J. Henry has the trial experience and legal and financial resources that are needed to win these complex cases.
 Call our law offices today to set up a free legal consultation with an experienced injury attorney.